kilian-scheidecker/LaCAM2_fact/README.md

 ```

 Once you opened the visualizer, you can use the folder icon at the top left to open the 'profile.prof' file.

+To stop profiling, clean build the project again using the instructions in the 'Building' section.

 ## Notes